nizam12khan/indian_constitution/README.md

 ## Code of Conduct

 Everyone interacting in the IndianConstitution project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/indian_constitution/blob/master/CODE_OF_CONDUCT.md).

+## Roadmap

+- Add search functionality for articles by keyword.
+- Include amendment history and schedules.
+- Build a CLI for quick lookups.
+- Create a demo Rails app to showcase web integration.